-Such intermediate options have the benefit of improving tenure security, increasing public sector influence over land development, raising modest tax revenues and stimulating local opportunities for financing land development.
-They are not necessarily ideal, but they have been shown to work.

-The limited experience which governments and international agencies have of implementing market wide changes in tenure systems, suggests that it would be advisable for policies to encourage modest, incremental changes in the short term.
-Emphasis should also be given to increasing the range of tenure options available, possibly by adapting existing indigenous tenure systems, or innovations from other countries.
+Such intermediate options appear to offer improved security, increased public sector influence over land development, modest increases in tax revenues and practical options for financing land development.
+A diagrammatic illustration of this approach is presented in Fig 3.
+This indicates how a rights based approach may be able to improve tenure security for the most vulnerable social groups (and therefore equity) and at the same time reduce distortions in land and housing markets.
+Consideration should also be given to increasing the range of tenure options available, possibly by adapting existing indigenous tenure systems, or innovations from other countries.
 This will help to minimise short term fluctuations in land prices and other indirect consequences and enable households - and governments - to learn from experience and adjust to change at an acceptable pace.